CFHS code : ML67

 George Mills (1838 – 16 April 1878)

 George was born in Ipswich.
 By 1851 he was living at 18 Field Lane in Bury St Edmunds with his step father John Pake and mother Harriott.
 John Pake was a bricklayer, and aged 13 George was working as an apprentice stonemason.
-He married Elizabeth Taylor in 1858 in Bury St Edmunds.
-The couple had at least eight children: George (1856-), Caroline (1858-1873), Robert (1862-), Charles (1864-), Annie (1867-), Harry (1868-), Arthur (1871-) and William (1879-).
+He married Elizabeth and the couple had at least eight children: George (1856-), Caroline (1858-1873), Robert (1862-), Charles (1864-), Annie (1867-), Harry (1868-), Arthur (1871-) and William (1879-).
 The couple initially lived in Bury St Edmunds where George worked as a stonemason, but by at least 1867 they had moved to live at 48 Newnham in Cambridge.
 George died aged 39 years old.

 Elizabeth Mills (c.1839 – 11 March 1897)